hiephtdev/huong-dan-chay-full-node-avail/README.md

      <img src="https://github.com/hiephtdev/huong-dan-chay-full-node-avail/blob/main/build.png">
     Wait for the process to complete, then press Ctrl + C.

-3. Create a system service for more stable startup:
+3. Create a system service for more stable startup (**Before creating the service, please read all the notes below, then proceed with the command**)

     ```bash
     sudo touch /etc/systemd/system/availd.service